ladnir/cryptoTools/readme.md

 ```
 will build without SSE instrisics.
 Argument after the `--` are forwarded to cmake.

+**Optional VAES:** configure with `-DENABLE_VAES=ON -DENABLE_AVX2=ON` to use
+256-bit VAES for batched AES encryption and hashing.
+The default is OFF.
+This is static dispatch: every machine running this build must support VAES
+and AVX2.
+There is no runtime CPU fallback.
+The AES API, key layout, and outputs
+are unchanged; single-block operations and decryption retain their existing paths.
+Use the exported CMake target so consumers inherit the required compiler flags.
+See [VAES profiling](benchmarks/VAES.md) for measurements and reproduction.

 The main executable with examples is `frontend` and is located in the build directory, eg `out/build/linux/frontend/frontend_cryptoTools, out/build/x64-Release/frontend/Release/frontend_cryptoTools.exe` depending on the OS.

 **Enabling/Disabling dependancies:**